Written by Tomas Meskauskas on

 Click Finder, in the opened screen select Applications.
 Drag the app from the Applications folder to the Trash (located in your Dock), then right click the Trash icon and select Empty Trash.

 In the uninstall programs window, look for "Fast Search, WindowsShopper", select these entries and click " Uninstall" or "Remove"

 After uninstalling browser extensions which cause SuperFish ads, scan your computer for any remaining unwanted components or possible malware infections.
 Recommended malware removal software.

-Remove SuperFish ads from browsers:
+Remove SuperFish adware from Internet browsers:

 Video showing how to remove potentially unwanted browser add-ons:

 Remove malicious add-ons from Internet Explorer: